kruftindustries/cgminer/README.md

 For general CGMiner information refer to README.
 Scrypt algorithm code was ported from CGMiner version 3.7.2.

+This project was forked from dmaxl/cgminer to add some functionality, specifically changing Zeus and Gridseed miner frequency on the fly via the API.

 ## Zeus ##

 	./autogen.sh